bnjns/rich-slack-statuses/readme.md

 This app has different methods for retrieving secrets, such as the Slack token, depending on your desired config and deployment method; simply set the `SECRET_TYPE` environment variable to the desired method:

 - `env`: Use environment variables.
-The secret name is the environment variable name.
+The secret value is the environment variable name.
 Not recommended in production.
+- `aws-ssm`: Use AWS Systems Manager Parameter Store to store secrets.
+The name of the parameter should be in the environment variable name.

 ### Predefined configurations